Picolab/documentation-is-automation/WovynSheets/monthly_update.md

 Everything is now in readiness for the new month, and the first reading of that month will go into the new sheet

-Created a new sheet for December 2020 in the picolabsbyu account and shared [the Wovyn folder](https://drive.google.com/drive/folders/1UO_bCpsOp7Lqnn8ruhHST4kHj2yPri4l?usp=sharing) containing it
+Created a new sheet for December 2020 in the picolabsbyu account and shared [the Wovyn folder](https://drive.google.com/drive/folders/1UO_bCpsOp7Lqnn8ruhHST4kHj2yPri4l?usp=sharing) containing it.
+Today, created a sheet for January 2021 and updated this readme.